kh2g21/obesity-classification-problem/README.md

 6. **Obesity Type II and III**:
    - Obesity Type II shows a wide age range from late teens to around 50 years, similar to Obesity Type I but with a slightly higher median age.
    - Obesity Type III has a more concentrated age range, primarily in the early twenties to early thirties, with fewer outliers, indicating that severe obesity is more prevalent in younger individuals.

+## Frequent Consumption of High-Caloric Food across Obesity Levels

+### Observations:

+1. **Normal Weight**:
+   - The majority of individuals with normal weight do not frequently consume high-caloric food, as indicated by a moderate count in the "yes" category and a significant count in the "no" category.

+2. **Overweight Level I**:
+   - Individuals in Overweight Level I predominantly consume high-caloric food frequently, with a high count in the "yes" category and a very low count in the "no" category.

+3. **Overweight Level II**:
+   - Similar to Overweight Level I, there is a high count of individuals frequently consuming high-caloric food, though with slightly more individuals in the "no" category compared to Overweight Level I.

+4. **Obesity Type I**:
+   - The highest count of individuals frequently consuming high-caloric food is observed in Obesity Type I, with very few individuals in the "no" category, indicating a strong correlation between frequent high-caloric food consumption and this obesity level.

+5. **Insufficient Weight**:
+   - The count of individuals with insufficient weight who frequently consume high-caloric food is low, with a more balanced distribution between "yes" and "no" categories, similar to the normal weight group.

+6. **Obesity Type II and III**:
+   - Both Obesity Type II and Obesity Type III show high counts in the "yes" category, with very few individuals in the "no" category.
+This pattern is similar to Obesity Type I but with slightly lower counts, suggesting that frequent high-caloric food consumption is prevalent across all severe obesity types.

+## Physical Activity Frequency across Obesity Levels

+### Observations:

+1. **Normal Weight**:
+   - Individuals with normal weight have a relatively high median physical activity frequency, with moderate variability indicated by the interquartile range.

+2. **Overweight Level I**:
+   - The median physical activity frequency is lower compared to normal weight individuals, with a larger spread indicating greater variability in activity levels.

+3. **Overweight Level II**:
+   - The median physical activity frequency decreases further, with less variability than Overweight Level I, indicating generally lower activity levels in this group.

+4. **Obesity Type I**:
+   - The median physical activity frequency is similar to Overweight Level I but with a broader spread, showing a wide range of activity levels among individuals.

+5. **Insufficient Weight**:
+   - Individuals with insufficient weight show a higher median physical activity frequency, similar to normal weight individuals, with moderate variability.

+6. **Obesity Type II and III**:
+   - Both Obesity Type II and Obesity Type III have the lowest median physical activity frequencies, with Obesity Type III showing slightly more variability.
+This indicates that individuals in these categories are generally less active, with some variation in activity levels.

+### Alcohol Consumption across Obesity Levels

+#### Observations:

+1. **No Alcohol Consumption**:
+   - Individuals with **Obesity Type I** have the highest count in the "no" alcohol consumption category.
+   - **Normal Weight** and **Insufficient Weight** categories also have a significant count of individuals who do not consume alcohol.
+   - **Obesity Type II** and **Obesity Type III** have a lower count of non-drinkers compared to Obesity Type I, indicating a different pattern in alcohol consumption.

+2. **Sometimes**:
+   - The majority of individuals across most obesity levels fall into the "sometimes" category for alcohol consumption.
+   - **Obesity Type III** has the highest count in this category, indicating a trend where severely obese individuals tend to consume alcohol occasionally rather than abstaining completely.
+   - **Overweight Level I** and **Overweight Level II** also show a high count in the "sometimes" category, reflecting that occasional alcohol consumption is common among overweight individuals.

+3. **Frequently**:
+   - The count of individuals consuming alcohol frequently is relatively low across all obesity levels.
+   - There is a slight increase in frequent consumption among those in the **Obesity Type I** category, but it remains minimal compared to non-drinkers and occasional drinkers.

+4. **Always**:
+   - The "always" category shows negligible counts for all obesity levels, indicating that continuous alcohol consumption is rare among the population in the dataset.

+### Overall Insights:
+- **Non-drinkers**: A substantial portion of individuals with normal weight, insufficient weight, and Obesity Type I do not consume alcohol at all.
+- **Occasional Drinkers**: The majority of individuals with higher obesity levels (particularly Obesity Type III) tend to drink alcohol sometimes.
+- **Frequent and Constant Drinkers**: Frequent and constant alcohol consumption is minimal across all obesity levels.